An Empirical Study of Catastrophic Forgetting in Large Language Models During Continual Fine-tuning: Experimental Setting

 \subsection{Implementation}

-We train our model on 8 GPU (Tesla A100 40G) using the Adam optimizer \cite{kingma2014adam} (the models in 1b level are trained on 4 GPU for saving resources).
-For all the models, the batch size is 4 on each device, the learning rate is 2e-5, and the scheduler is set constant for BLOOMZ and mT0 following \cite{muennighoff2022crosslingual}.
-The max sequence length of the inputs is 512.
+We train our model on 8 GPU (Tesla A100 40G) using the Adam optimizer \citep{kingma2014adam} (the models in 1b level are trained on 4 GPU for saving resources).
+For all the models, the batch size is 4 on each device, the learning rate is 2e-5, and the scheduler is set constant for BLOOMZ and mT0 following \citep{muennighoff2022crosslingual}.
+In LLAMA and ALPACA, we follow the hyperparameter of Taori et al. (2023) \citep{alpaca} that the scheduler is cosine and learning rate is 2e-5. \footnote{Note that these hype-parameters are set according to the initial work, but may still introduce some effects in the fine-tuned performance.} The max sequence length of the inputs is 512.
 We train our model 3 epochs and the final checkpoints are used for evaluation.